About - banner

 At the International Fund for Agricultural Development (IFAD) we invest in rural people, empowering them to increase their food security, improve the nutrition of their families and increase their incomes.
 We help them build resilience, expand their businesses and take charge of their own development.

 IFAD is an international financial institution and specialized United Nations agency based in Rome, the UN’s food and agriculture hub.
-Since 1978, we have provided over US$21 billion in grants and low-interest loans to projects that have reached about 491 million people.
+Since 1978, we have provided US$23.2 billion in grants and low-interest loans to projects that have reached an estimated 518 million people.

 With a growing global population that will exceed 9 billion by 2050, a widening gap between rich and poor, and growing competition for resources, the major issues facing humanity cannot wait.